ccolonruiz/PRESNER/README.md

 # PRESNER

-A name entity recognition (NER) and processing pipeline for Electronic Health Records (EHR) prescription data tailored to the needs of the human genetics research community working with UK Biobank (UKB). \
+This repository contains the first version of Automated Extraction and Classification of Drug Prescriptions in Electronic Health Records: Introducing the PRESNER Pipeline, a name entity recognition (NER) and processing pipeline for Electronic Health Records (EHR) prescription data tailored to the needs of the human genetics research community working with UK Biobank (UKB). \
 We anticipate that the pipeline will also be used to process other prescription datasets, such as CPRD data or hospital EHR datasets.

 PRESNER combines a deep learning model trained with manually annoted clinical notes and UKB prescription entries, drug dictionaries extracted from the ChEMBL database and manually created resources and rules.